The semi-random tree process: Proofs of the main results

 Now, for all $i\in [m]$, denote by $A_i$ the set of second neighbours of $a''_i$ and let $b''_1, \dots , b''_{m}$ be an ordering of the vertices of $B''$.
-At the third stage, our goal will be to match the vertices of $B''$ with the sets $(A_i)_{i\in [m]}$ in the sense that, in the end, there must be a permutation $\pi$ of $[m]$ such that, for every $i\in [m]$, $b''_i$ is matched to a vertex of $A_{\pi(i)}$.
+At the third stage, our goal will be to (greedily) match the vertices of $B''$ with the sets $(A_i)_{i\in [m]}$ in the sense that, in the end, there must be a permutation $\pi$ of $[m]$ such that, for every $i\in [m]$, $b''_i$ is matched to a vertex of $A_{\pi(i)}$.
 Then, in the end of this third stage we will have at our disposal $m$ augmenting paths of length three, which will ensure the existence of a perfect matching (see the bottom part of Figure~\ref{fig 1}).
 For all $i\in [m]$, denote by $Z_i$ the number of rounds which, given that there are exactly $i$ unmatched vertices left in $B''$, are needed to connect an arbitrary unmatched vertex in $B''$ to an arbitrary of the $i$ corresponding sets among $(A_i)_{i=1}^m$.
 We will show that

 which is sufficient to conclude by Markov's inequality for $\sum_{i=1}^m Z_i$.
 Indeed, fix $i\in [m]$ and suppose that there are $i$ still unmatched vertices in $B''$.
-By Lemma~\ref{lem 2.8}, the probability that none of the $i$ vertices is matched at the current step is bounded from above by
+By Lemma~\ref{lem 2.8} with $k = i n^{1/4}$ and $\ell = i$, the probability that none of the $i$ vertices is matched at the current step is

 and hence $Z_i$ is dominated by a geometric random variable with parameter $i^2 n^{-3/4}$, which has expectation $n^{3/4} i^{-2}$.
 This is sufficient to conclude since the sum of $(i^{-2})_{i\ge 1}$ is finite. \end{proof}